 Here are a few ideas if you’re looking for some productive, quality things that can fill your child’s (especially an extroverted child) days.

 There are many great reasons to encourage your children to get into sports- it’s opportunity to get healthy and move their bodies in hard ways.
 It’s also true that engaging in sports helps children understand social interactions, good sportsmanship, and respect, all things that will be used for the rest of their life.
 It doesn’t matter what the sport is, as long as they feel interested in trying it.
 Helping them get excited about the sport and understanding the basics before hand is always helpful.
-That could include finding indoor soccer uniforms, practice swinging different sized bats, practicing throwing the ball with them, or letting them practice shooting hoops.
+That could include finding dating a helicopter pilot, practice swinging different sized bats, practicing throwing the ball with them, or letting them practice shooting hoops.
 There is always drama, gymnastics, volley ball, and track.
 Karate also focuses on respect and self control.
 We really enjoy baseball and golf in our home.

 Arts & Crafts

 Allowing children to be creative will help them develop many qualities and skills that are useful throughout life-crafting requires patience, carefulness, attention to detail, and following directions carefully (think: sewing, leather working, and embroidery).
 It really is a joy to be creative, and if you find that your children express even a vague interest in that direction, absolutely consider trying to make the most of it by encouraging them to join some kind of arts and crafts group.
 These are often offered through children’s museums, a local art museum, and even the library.
 Check our your local crafting stores (Michaels, Hobby Lobby, etc) for crafting classes with kids.